 A very easy cocktail to rustle up, apart from the fiddly Lime Juicing.
 Simply add all ingredients bar the Black Rum to your shaker, Mix thoroughly and pour over the Ice.

-To make the float, allow the drink to settle then gently pour the Black Rum onto a floating ice cube allowing it to fill the top of the glass, Due to the Viscosities of the two-fluid the rum Readily floats and this process is very forgiving.
+To make the float, allow the drink to settle then gently pour the Black Rum onto a floating ice cube allowing it to fill the top of the glass, Due to the Viscosities of the two fluids, the rum Readily floats and this process is very forgiving.

 The Final Two ingredients are Sunshine and A beach, but in the depths of winter, this can be a really tall ask!
 We settled for a Maui Sunset Photograph…a very poor substitute!